giovanni-iannaccone/eikon/docs/canvas.md

 For performance reasons, the `fill` method uses `memset` instead of iterating over each element.

 ## `read`
+This method saves the image and provides two overloads:
-This method accepts two parameters: a file and a file type.
+1. The first accepts a reference to `std::ostream` along with a file type.
 The file is a reference to `std::istream`, and the type is a value from the filetype enum:
 ```cpp
 typedef enum filetype {
     BMP,